BatuhanGumus/2D-Game-Engine/README.md

 ```

 ### GameObject and Component Creation
 Artemis Engine will call the `void Engine::Awake()` function right after everything is initialize so that will be the starting point of the GameObjects you want to create.
+Do not forget to [load your sprites](#asset-loading)!

 ```cpp
 #include "Engine.h"